- Diversity, Equity, and Inclusion

-You will need to send the additonal materials to email@example.com and request that they be uploaded to your application.
-We will be happy to update transcripts or add a resume or letter of recommendation, any other additional upload requests will be taken under consideration.
+You will need to send the additional materials to email@example.com and request that they be uploaded to your application.
+We will be happy to add a resume or letter of recommendation, however, applicants are responsible for uploading updated transcripts using the transcript update tool through their ApplyWeb account.
+Additional upload requests will be taken into consideration.

 Q: I have been admitted to the program, but I would like to defer my admission.
 Is this possible?

 We only allow deferrals under certain circumstances.
 If you need a deferral, you should contact the CS M.Eng Admissions Office.
 Each deferral request is decided on a case-by-case basis.

 Q: Does the Department of Computer Science provide any financial aid to the M.Eng. students?

 The Department of Computer Science does not provide Financial Aid to students in the Masters of Engineering Program.
 Students are responsible for securing funding for the program.

 Q: Can I work as a Teaching Assistant or grader for a course?

 Every semester there are a limited number of course staff positions titled GTRS (Graduate Teaching and Research Specialist) offered to M.Eng. students.
 These positions do not cover any tuition but do provide a stipend paid twice a month.
 An application will be sent out to all eligible students late in the semester prior.
 You will be notified by our office if you are awarded a TA position.
 Please be advised that it is rare for an M.Eng. student to be awarded an MEng-level course staff position in their first semester at Cornell.